Family research in Polla, Campania, Italy

 SANTI PIETRO APOSTOLO E BENEDETTO – Via S. Maria delle Grazie

-For our experience, if you plan to come here to visit Polla, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Polla we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. We have been trying to locate Francesco Paolo Marino in Polla records and we cannot locate him.
 Born circa 1855 – we checked several years before and after that year.
 His father’s name was Giacomo Marino and his mother’s name was Caterina.